Book 2, Chap. 2a: Money as Part of the General Stock of Society (the Cost of Maintaining the National Capital)

 - The circulating capital employed in maintaining fixed capital, all goes to the stock for immediate consumption.

-- It makes a part of the net revenue of society.
+- It makes a part of the society’s net revenue.

-- The maintenance of provisions, materials, and finished work does not withdraw the annual produce from the net revenue of society, besides what is necessary for maintaining the fixed capital.
+- The maintenance of provisions, materials, and finished work does not withdraw the annual produce from the society’s net revenue, besides what is necessary for maintaining the fixed capital.

-10 The society’s circulating capital in this respect is different from the circulating capital of an individual.
+10 The society’s circulating capital in this respect is different from an individual’s circulating capital.

 - An individual’s circulating capital is totally excluded from his net revenue.